rmsolgi/TensorLearn/README.md

 # TensorLearn

+This is a library for some tensor decomposition and tensor-based methods.
 This is a project under development and more methods will be added.
 The current methods are functional.

 ## Installation